Kyledesma/ETL_Project/README.md

+## Questions to Answer

+1. In 2019, were the highest played players on-field production worth the salaries?
+1. Did certain postiions have a higher chance of having a higher WAR?

 ## Summary

-Main question: In 2019, were the highest played players on-field production worth the salaries? side quesitons: did certain postiions have a higher chance of having a higher WAR?
-We have split the players into position players/pitchers.
-Fangraph's WAR stat has

-## Summary

 #### Data Sources
-1. The first data source was a list of Player Stats CSV:
+1. The first data source was a list of Player Stats CSV: Fangraph's WAR stat has  We have split the players into position players/pitchers.
 1. The second data source was a web scrape from [Sportrac](https://www.spotrac.com/mlb/rankings/2019/salary/) to pull player name, salary,team, position, and age for top 100 highest-paid baseball players.
 Please see the 'Creating_Salaries_Table' jupyter notebook file for more information on how this data was extracted and processed.